-- 2.1.
 What does it cost?
 This question is asked in every organization.
 The determination of cost is a key accounting process that supports decision making.
-This course will cover management accounting techniques related to cost: behavior, allocation, determination, and strategic cost management.
-0.5 course. - 3 lecture hours, 0.5 course - 2.2.
-Antirequisite(s): Business Administration 3307K, 4407 Q/R/S/T - 2.3.
-Prerequisite(s): Business Administration 2257 and enrollment in 3rd or 4th year of BMOS, Honors Specialization in Urban Development or Music Administrative Studies - 2.4.
+This course will cover management accounting techniques related to cost: behaviour, allocation, determination, and strategic cost management.

+Antirequisite(s): Business Administration 3307K, 4407Q/R/S/T, the former MOS 3372.

+Prerequisite(s): Business Administration 2257 and enrolment in third or fourth year of BMOS, Honors Specialization in Urban Development or Music Administrative Studies (MAS).

+Extra Information: 3 lecture hours, 0.5 course.

+2.2 Senate Regulations

 Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."